gallochris/gallochris.github.io/_site/README.md

 ### College Basektball Stats Help

-I'm a former sports information director, and love stats and sports.
+I'm a former sports information director, and geek out about stats.
 I built this site to help others find out more about college basketball advanced analytics.

 Check out the purpose and site here: [cbbstatshelp.com](http://cbbstatshelp.com)